Department of Educational Studies & Leadership

 2. 27 months of satisfactory teaching performance or satisfactory performance as a specialist as defined by COMAR 13A.12.03; and

-3. A letter of recommendation from the applicant’s current supervisor attesting to the applicant’s leadership ability.
+3. A letter of recommendation from your current supervisor attesting to your leadership ability.

 The courses are:

-*COMAR requires 12 semester hours of the total hours required to be taken at the same institution and BSU limits transfer of cedi into the program to a maximum of 6 credit hours.
+*COMAR requires 12 semester hours of the total hours required to be taken at the same institution and BSU limits transfer of cedi into the coursework to a maximum of 6 credit hours.